Phichak-Kamin/JavascriptAmazonProject/README.md

 * **Asynchronous JavaScript:** Understanding Promises and callbacks (future implementation).
 * **Real-world Logic:** Handling currency (cents vs dollars), shipping dates, and tax calculations.

-## 🤝 Contributing & Extensions
-This project is open for educational purposes.
-Feel free to fork and try the following challenges:
-* [ ] Implement a search bar filter.
-* [ ] Add a backend API using Node.js/Express.
-* [ ] Refactor to use a framework like React or Vue.

 ## 🙏 Acknowledgements
 * Inspired by the **SuperSimpleDev** JavaScript Course.